Kate Saxon

-Kate Saxon is a British freelance TV, theatre and videogames cinematic director who lives in London.
+Kate Saxon is a British freelance TV, theatre and videogames cinematic and voice director who lives in London, England.

-Amongst her TV credits, Kate directed 3 episodes of Endeavour, including the finale Ep which aired in 2023.
+Amongst her TV credits, Saxon directed three episodes of Endeavour, including the final episode which aired in 2023.
 She was Associate Director of Shared Experience theatre company from 2000 to 2012 and became an Associate Artist of the company.

-Kate was the original Chair of Stage Directors UK.
+Saxon was the original Chair of Stage Directors UK.

-Videogames that Kate has been Lead Director of include Battlefield 2042, Mafia III, The Witcher 2: Assassins of Kings, The Witcher 3: Wild Hunt, Alien: Isolation, Fable II & Fable III.
+Video games that Saxon has been Performance and Voice Director of include Battlefield 2042, Mafia III, The Witcher 2: Assassins of Kings, The Witcher 3: Wild Hunt, Alien: Isolation, Fable II & Fable III, Still Wakes the Deep, Resident Evil Requiem.

+Early life and education

+Saxon was brought up in Stratford-upon-Avon, England.
+When Saxon was 14, she auditioned for the Royal Shakespeare Company and was cast in two productions (Mary, After the Queen and The Dillen), which she performed in for two years in her evenings after school.
+She then went to a sixth form drama college, then to the University of Hull, graduating with a BA in English Literature and Drama.
+Afterwards, Saxon went to study acting at East 15 Acting School, then she carried on acting until her late 20s before she moved on to directing.
+Her first professional show was The Secret Garden at Salisbury Playhouse in 1999.
+Immediately after, Saxon left the Playhouse and began her assisting years in Opera, where she started to learn her craft as a director.

 Theatre

-Saxon directed Phil Daniels in David Edgar's "Jekyll and Hyde" in 2018 and was director of the successful 2015 production of Alan Bennett's The History Boys for Sell A Door Theatre Company national UK tour.
+Saxon directed Phil Daniels in David Edgar's Jekyll and Hyde in 2018 and was director of the successful 2015 production of Alan Bennett's The History Boys for Sell A Door Theatre Company national UK tour.
 The Times gave 4 stars, stating: "Saxon definitely handles the shifts from the intimate and intellectual to the riotous."

-Saxon's productions include Tom Stoppard's The Real Thing which toured nationally in 2012 and The Years Between in 2011, for which her leading actress, Marianne Oldham, was nominated for Best Performer at the British Theatre Awards.
-Also the premiere of Mark Healy's adaptation of Thomas Hardy's Far From the Madding Crowd (UK 2008), for English Touring Theatre and of John Fowles' The French Lieutenant's Woman for its world premiere in the USA and later British premiere.

-For the Orange Tree Theatre's Susan Glaspell season she staged the first revival of Glaspell's 1922 comedy Chains of Dew in March 2008.
+Saxon's productions include Tom Stoppard's The Real Thing which toured nationally in 2012 and The Years Between in 2011, for which her leading actress, Marianne Oldham, was nominated for Best Performer at the UK Theatre Awards.
+Saxon's productions also include the premiere of Mark Healy's 2008 adaptation of Thomas Hardy's Far From the Madding Crowd for English Touring Theatre, and John Fowles' The French Lieutenant's Woman, which premiered at the Fulton Opera House before a UK tour.
+For the Orange Tree Theatre's Susan Glaspell season Saxon staged the first revival of Glaspell's 1922 comedy Chains of Dew in March 2008.
+Saxon was Associate Director of the West End run and the international tour of Polly Teale's After Mrs. Rochester.
+It was first presented in 2003 in London by the Shared Experience theatre company and directed by the author.

-International productions include Nine Parts of Desire, at The Public, New York and later at The Wilma, Philadelphia.
+Her international productions include Nine Parts of Desire at The Public Theater in New York City and later at The Wilma Theater in Philadelphia.
 The production was the winner of two Barrymore Awards.

-Saxon was Associate Director of the West End run and the international tour of Polly Teale's After Mrs. Rochester.